Skip to content

 Except it never stopped.

 Winter came, and the windows were covered in moisture.
-Not just a little fog — I’m talking water running down the glass, pooling on the sills, freezing into ice on the coldest days.
+Not a little fog — water running down the glass, pooling on the sills, freezing into ice on the coldest days.
+We ran the HRV 24/7.
+We ran dehumidifiers.
+We wiped down the windows with towels every morning.

 Nothing helped.

-Fifteen years later, here’s what we’re still dealing with:
+Here’s what we’re still dealing with:

-• Ice dams forming ON THE WINDOWS THEMSELVES
+• Ice dams forming on the windows themselves

 • Warped wood components